CentML/DeepView.Profile/examples/gnmt/README.md

 This directory contains an implementation of GNMT that was adapted from the code found in the [MLPerf training repository](https://github.com/mlperf/training/tree/master/rnn_translator).

-To launch an interactive Skyline profiling session for GNMT, run
+To launch an interactive DeepView.Profile session for GNMT, run
 ```
 skyline interactive entry_point.py
 ```